Elastic Graphs: Electrical networks

 We close by reminding the reader of the connection between electrical networks at equilibrium and rectangle tilings \cite{BSST40:DissectionRects}: loosely, if you assign each edge a rectangle of length equal to the voltage difference between the endpoints and width equal to the total current, then Kirchhoff's laws say that the rectangles may be assembled into a single tiling, in which the aspect ratios are equal to the resistances.
 See Figure~\ref{fig:rect-tiling} for a simple example.
-In the more general setting of elastic graphs, the ``weights'' throughout this paper can also be reinterpreted as ``widths'', giving similar tiling pictures.
-However, there are at least two additional complications. \begin{itemize} \item At vertices of the graph, the rectangle tiling necessarily has singularities, like zeroes of a quadratic differential. \item To get honest tilings, you need some additional structure, namely a ribbon structure on the graphs, and maps need to respect this ribbon structure.
-We need to check that energy minimizers respect the ribbon structure. \end{itemize}
+In the more general setting of elastic graphs, the ``weights'' throughout this paper can also be reinterpreted as ``widths'', giving similar tiling pictures on a surface.